 Note that most coconut oils taste and smell like coconut.

 If this puts you off, don’t give up on using coconut oil.

-Look for a taste-neutral coconut oil like this one.
+Look for a neutral-tasting coconut oil like this one.

-#12.
-Fermented Foods: To Nourish Your “Second Brain”
+12. Fermented Foods: Nourishment for Your “Second Brain”

-One of the weirdest and most fascinating neuroscience discoveries of recent times surrounds the microbiome, the bacteria that reside in our intestinal tract.
-(147)
+One of the most fascinating neuroscience discoveries of recent times surrounds the microbiome, the bacteria that reside in our intestinal tract.

-This community of microbes has a powerful and unexpected influence over our brain, causing science to refer to the gut as the “second brain” or the “backup brain.”
-(148)
+This community of microbes has a powerful and unexpected influence on the brain, which is why the intestinal tract is sometimes referred to as the “second brain” or the “backup brain.”

 These bacteria influence your health, your mood, and even the kinds of decisions you make.

 Some neuroscientists are calling this discovery a paradigm shift in our understanding of the brain.

 Ideally, there’s a proper balance between “good” and “bad” bacteria in your gut at all times.